-Donna Power – From Beauty Therapist to Sports Therapist Inspired by my Children
+Donna Power – From Beauty Therapist to Sports Therapist Inspired by her Children

 BSc (Hons) Sports Therapy

 Sports therapy was the furthest thing from Donna Power’s mind when she was a teenager.
-Soon to be a young mother and a young wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.
+Soon to be a mother and a wife with her own home, it continued to be the furthest thing from her mind throughout her twenties.

 It wasn’t until her young children started to play sports that the concept of sports therapy materialised in her mind.

 While working as a beauty therapist from home during the day, Donna spent her evenings travelling to training pitches or standing on the sidelines watching different games when her first child was old enough.
 Her second and third children followed suit, building out her family while she continued in her career.

 It was as hectic as it’s meant to be when you’re raising three children.
 Donna likely saw that coming and embraced the joyous challenges of motherhood.

 But then came the injuries and those were the frenetic moments that she couldn’t impact.

 Donna had never had any interest in sports, never mind sports therapy.
 Her husband had played when they were younger, but she had only ever been interested in dancing.
 She was active but never injured.
 It wasn’t until she took up running in her thirties that she became more aware of the challenges that come with playing sport.

 “My husband would always be injured but it never affected me as much until I started paying for the kids to see physios or be in and out of Temple Street with them.
-Then when I took up running myself in my early thirties and just from joining gyms and stuff, it went from there.”
+Then when I took up running myself in my early thirties and just from joining gyms and stuff, it went from there,” she said.

 She took a path through Colaiste Idé on a PLC course before the guidance counsellor there directed her to Portobello Institute.